 Visa applicants should prepare in advance and allow sufficient time for potential delays when applying for visas of any type at a U.S. consular post abroad.
-International visitors and workers on approved visas who travel outside the U.S. must review the following information:
+Travelers should be aware that the information they post online may be inspected by immigration officials that adjudication requests for immigration benefits, including admission to the U.S. International visitors and workers on approved visas who travel outside the U.S. must review the following information:

 - Passport - Be sure that your passport is valid at least six months beyond the date of your intended stay in the US.
 If your passport expires before your US visa does, the US customs inspector will limit your US admission stay to correspond with your passport's expiration date.

 - Visa - Check your visa to make sure it will be unexpired on your anticipated re-entry date.
 Also note the number of entries allowed on your visa.
 Although the visa date may still be valid, you may have used all allowable entries.

 - New Entry Visas - If you will need to obtain a new entry visa, you should notify the OIS office no later than two weeks before your departure date from the U.S. We will provide you with a current employment letter and a petition travel packet.